Kumari 21F: Box office

 In its lifetime, Kumari 21F grossed ₹38 crore and earned a distributor share of ₹18 crore worldwide.
 It was declared a commercial success based on the return on distributor's investment of ₹10 crore and became the 12th highest grossing Telugu film of the year.

 Remake

 Kumari 21F was remade in Kannada with the same title by debutant director Sriram Vemula, with Pranaam Devaraj and Nidhi Kushalappa.
 Sukumar co-produced the Kannada version.
-The Kannada remake film was released in August 2018.
+The remake film in Kannada language was released in August 2018.